 - Fall: Applications accepted from September 1 – 15.
 (Internships begin approximately in October.)

-- Spring: Applications currently accepted from March 11-26.
-(Internships begin in April.)
+- Spring: Applications accepted from January 1-15.
+(Internships begin approximately in February.)

 Interns who can commit to approximately 10 hours a week over six months are preferred.
 Internships are unpaid but may be completed for school credit.